kalyanih29/TflRoadStatusCheckerClient/README.md

 o	**Run the tests written**

-In Visual Studio, under the project: TflRoadStatusCheckerClient.Tests, there is a test class called 'TflRoadStatusCheckerApiServiceTest'
-Under the Test Explorer options-> Run All the tests or within the mentioned class for each test right click the [Test] keyword and choose to Run
+In Visual Studio, open the project folder and locate: TflRoadStatusCheckerClient.Tests, which includes a test class called 'TflRoadStatusCheckerApiServiceTest'.
+Now open the Test Explorer options and Run All the tests or within the mentioned class for each test, right-click the [Test] keyword and click Run.

 o	**Assumptions**

-1. Windows machine
+1. User will be using a Windows machine
-2. Tfl API is available and the keys provided are correct- Incase, of the wrong keys the program is able to handle this scenario
+2. Tfl API is available and the keys provided are correct- In case of the wrong keys, the program will provide the relevant message